 This includes both smartphones and many wearOS smartwatches that can run APKs.

-At the moment of writing this article, we still don’t have any information on if and when it’ll become available for Apple devices or other platforms in general.
+When writing this article, we still don’t have any information on if and when it’ll become available for Apple devices or other platforms in general.

 - Can predict lows and warn you ahead of time